 The air is crisp, the leaves are changing colour and the days are noticeably shorter.
 All sure indicators that fall has arrived.
-This means children have headed back to school and parents are dealing with the aftermath of the expenses of fees, supplies and clothing – not to mention all of those extra-curricular activities.
-Coupled with the fact that the holiday season looms on the horizon, this can easily become a stressful time to manage your finances.
+Typically, this means children are headed back to school and parents are dealing with the aftermath of the expenses like supplies and clothing – not to mention all of those extra-curricular activities.
+This year looks a little different though as we continue navigating the COVID-19 pandemic.

 There are benefits to doing just that.
 A financial advisor can evaluate your position and provide personalized solutions to help you manage increased seasonal costs.
 "We have lots of options and we'll work with you to come up with a plan to get back on track and work within your goals," says Jennifer.